Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

 Iberia, the Spanish flag-carrier, allows pets to fly both in the cabin and in the hold.
-For small pets travelling in the cabin, standard rules apply including a weight limit of 8kg.
-You also need to book your pet’s transport in advance.

-Fees vary between €35 for domestic flights in Spain (except the Canaries) up to €50 for flights in Europe, Africa and Middle East, with higher charges for flights to and from America and Asia.
+Fees vary between €40 for domestic flights in Spain (except the Canaries) up to €60 for flights in Europe, Africa and Middle East, with a charge of €180 for flights to and from America and Asia.

 View their full pet policy.